IST356M001SP25/assignment-07-mesingh101/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment really helped me get more comfortable using Playwright to scrape dynamic websites.
+I learned how to find elements using CSS selectors, move around the page structure with nextElementSibling, and extract data from each menu section in a way that felt organized.
+It was cool seeing how everything came together into a clean CSV file.

+One thing that tripped me up at first was figuring out how to go from a menu title down to the right <div> that actually held the menu items.
+The DOM structure wasn’t super clear at first, so I had to play around with the element relationships and try different approaches until it worked.
+I also ran into a couple of annoying Python import errors—mainly because I didn’t fully get how imports behave when you’re running files from different folders.
+Once I understood that from code.menuitem wasn’t going to work inside the code/ folder, things clicked.

+Another challenge was making sure the selectors I used actually matched what was on the page—especially since the menu layout had lots of nested divs.
+It helped to use DevTools and really look at the structure before writing the code.
+I also got a better feel for using dataclasses in Python, and how they make it super easy to organize scraped data.

+If anything, I think I still need more practice navigating complex page structures and making sure I’m grabbing the right elements efficiently.
+But overall, I feel way more confident in using Playwright for web scraping now, and I know I could apply this same process to another restaurant menu or similar page.